anirudh2024b-max/Placement-predictor-Project-2.0/README.md

-# Placement-Tracker-Project
+# Placement-Predictor-Project
-This is a simple placement tracker fullstack project made using FastAPI (Python template) as the backbone component.
+This is a simple placement predictor fullstack project made using FastAPI (Python template) as the backbone component.

 ## Features
 - Add placement applications